yyu-k/udemy_seoblog/README.md

 2. express-jwt: The decoded JWT payload is now available as req.auth rather than req.user
 3. Replaced nProgress with next-nprogress-bar for compatibility with app router
 4. zeit/next-css is no longer necessary due to improved CSS support in next
+5. JSON.stringify and JSON.parse are not necessary for various parts involving saving to local storage

 <h5>Mongoose<h5>